HOME · Biodiversity

 Female lions and their cubs make up the majority of the pride.
 The females are usually related and nurse their cubs through joint efforts.
 Lion cubs can suckle from any lactating female lion in the pride, and she weans them by the sixth or seventh month.

-It takes 108 days from the point of conception for a baby lion to be born.
-A lioness may have one to six cubs at once.
-Four cubs are the typical average number of cubs in a litter.
+A baby lion is born 108 days from the point of conception.
+A lioness may have one to six cubs at once, but the average number of cubs in a litter is four.
 Cubs are born dependent.
 They don’t attain complete independence until about two years old, although they begin to learn how to hunt at 11 months old.

 Lions care for their young and will protect them from attacks but are negligent parents.
 Lionesses often leave their cubs alone for a whole day.
 After cubs reach sexual maturity at three or four years, the females may be forced out, but the males are always expelled from the pride.